My Tokyo Guide

 Main content starts here.

 Explore the city’s streets and natural scenery—the charms of Tokyo are the charms of the four seasons: fireworks in summer, the changing foliage in fall, the nighttime views of winter, and cherry blossoms in the spring.
-Each scene is unique to its season, each view all the lovelier when seen by boat.
+Each scene is unique to its season, each view all the more impressive when seen by boat.

 When and where to see cherry blossoms in Tokyo

-In summer, the banks and riverbed are host to various festivals and firework competitions.
-Feel the beauty and force of each firework as you watch from the deck of a water bus or yakatabune.
+In summer, the riverbanks and riversides host various festivals and firework displays.
+Feel the beauty and force of each firework as you watch from the deck of a water bus or yakatabune pleasure boat.
 The soft light of yakatabune lanterns and bright splashes of light from firework festivals reflecting off the water is a classic image of summertime in Tokyo.

-Autumn’s approach can be felt in the trees, dotted with color beneath a clear sky.
-From the end of November to the beginning of December, the trees in waterfront spots like Sumida Park and Hamarikyu Park burn with orange and red leaves.
+Autumn’s approach can be seen in the trees, dotted with color beneath a clear sky.
+From the end of November to the beginning of December, the trees in waterfront spots like Sumida Park and Hama-rikyu Gardens burn with orange and red leaves.
 Ride among the fiery leaves as you experience an autumn like no other.

 Winter Illumination Guide